-- Decide on the type of event and allocate the necessary budget.
+Decide on the type of event and allocate a budget.

-- Allocate at least two to three months of preparation.
+Give yourself at least two to three months to prepare.

 2. Have a free demo or workshop event

-- Make sure that the free offer or discounted service is free of hidden charges.
+Make sure that your offers or services are free of hidden charges.

-- State your limitations, terms, and conditions clearly before starting the service.
+Clearly state any limitations, terms, and conditions before starting the service.

-- If you can’t offer free services, give discounts of up to 75% off the real price.
+If you can’t offer free services, give discounts instead.

-- Try something catchy and unique such as bundling an item to win a free service.
+Try something catchy and unique such as bundling items to win a free service.

 3. Make your grand opening longer than a day